NowiseYuki/SaveTheColony/README.md

 ## Tower Defense game
 ____
 This is an educational project created to learn tower defense game development.
-If it will go well, I get a bit too serious.
+If it goes well, I will become more serious.
 ____
 Platform: `Android`
 Programming Languages: `Python`